 Gerard G. Law joined the Company in 1992.
 He served in various manufacturing and sales management capacities prior to becoming Senior Vice President, Western Operations in 2009.
+He was named to his present position in 2011 in which he has responsibility for marketing, research and development and overseeing a number of the manufacturing facilities of J & J.

 Robert J. Pape joined the Company in 1998.
-He served in various sales and sales management capacities prior to becoming Senior Vice President, Sales and Marketing in 2010.
+He served in various sales and sales management capacities prior to becoming Senior Vice President, Sales in 2010.

 Item 12.
-Security Ownership Of Certain Beneficial Owners And Management And Related Stockholder Matters
+Security Ownership Of Certain Beneficial Owners AndManagement And Related Stockholder Matters

-Information concerning the security ownership of certain beneficial owners and management appearing in the Company's 2010 Proxy Statement under the caption "Security Ownership of Certain Beneficial Owners and Management" is incorporated herein by reference.
+Information concerning the security ownership of certain beneficial owners and management appearing in the Company's 2011 Proxy Statement under the caption "Security Ownership of Certain Beneficial Owners and Management" is incorporated herein by reference.

-The following table details information regarding the Company's existing equity compensation plans as of September 25, 2010.
+The following table details information regarding the Company's existing equity compensation plans as of September 24, 2011.

-Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted-average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 672,000 \$28.22 1,207,000 Equity compensation plans not approved by security holders Total 672,000 \$28.22 1,207,000
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights exerc out option (b) nted-average sise price of tstanding ns, warrants nd rights (c) Number of Securities Remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 559,287 \$ 37.55 1,054,000 Equity compensation plans not approved by security holders - - - Total 559,287 \$ 37.55 1,054,000